OfficeDev/office-js-docs-pr/docs/tutorials/outlook-tutorial.md

 ### Create new functions to process gists

-Next, open the *./src/helpers/gist-api.js* file and add the following functions.
+Next, open the **./src/helpers/gist-api.js** file and add the following functions.
 Note the following:

-- If the gist contains HTML, the add-in will insert the HTML as-is into the body of the message.
+- If the gist contains HTML, the add-in will insert the HTML as is into the body of the message.

 - If the gist contains Markdown, the add-in will use the [Showdown](https://github.com/showdownjs/showdown) library to convert the Markdown to HTML, and will then insert the resulting HTML into the body of the message.